FREQUENTLY ASKED QUESTIONS

 - Social interactions

 - Social Skills learning is associated with improvements in academic performance and attitudes toward school

 - Studies have shown that students who receive social skills training have more positive attitudes about school.

 - Social skills' learning helps prepare young people for success in transition and adulthood.

 - Social skills learning improves students' communication with peers and adults, improves cooperative teamwork, and helps them become effective, caring, concerned members of their communities.
 At the same time it teaches them how to set and achieve individual goals and persistence, skills that important for their successful development into adulthood, work and life.

 LISTENING: eye-contact, facial expression, tone of voice, nodding, asking questions and making comments, waiting their turn, active listening techniques

 BEING A GROUP MEMBER: cooperation, turn-taking, listening, sharing, following directions, accepting and giving positive feed-back.

 RECOGNITION OF FEELINGS: recognizing body cues (their own and others), teaching empathy.

 RELAXATION AND MUSCLE TENSION EXERCISES: children learn a variety of ways to dissipate stress, anxiety and anger arousal.
-Deep breathing, lemon-squeeze, spaghetti toes, jelly belly.
+Deep breathing, lemon-squeeze, spaghetti toes, shoulder shrugs.